Jump to section

 5. Juggling multiple commitments

 In addition to caring for family, many people have other commitments on their plate — those commitments come with details, schedules, logistics, and challenges.
 Balancing an intensive school or training program, a second job, or a freelance business can leave you feeling like you’re never “off.”
 If you’re not able to, or don’t know how to, manage your priorities, you’re at risk of becoming mentally drained.

 There are dozens of things that can cause emotional stress.
 No matter the cause, the experience is similar.
 Constant negative feelings, events, and circumstances can make it difficult to relax.
 This emotional exhaustion can quickly lead to mental fatigue.

 Without gas in the tank, you won’t get very far.
 When you get busy or you’re feeling a bit down, it’s easy to neglect self-care.
 However, over time this will affect your ability to be resilient in the face of stressful situations.
 If you have a chronic illness, like multiple sclerosis or chronic fatigue syndrome, brain fog may be a side effect.
 Rather than pushing through, it’s important to be especially diligent about self-care.

 So how do you know if you are suffering from mental exhaustion?
 Mental exhaustion symptoms can range from tiredness when you wake up in the morning, to a deep sense of apathy about work, friendship, and life.
 Mental exhaustion feels like cynicism, emptiness, an inability to focus, and even a sense of hopelessness.

 This mental fatigue can also trigger your sympathetic nervous system, leading to feelings of panic, anxiety, and worry.
 These mental exhaustion symptoms can make daily life incredibly difficult.

 What are the symptoms of mental exhaustion?

-- Feeling a lack of interest, motivation, or pleasure
+- Feeling a lack of interest in normal activities

 - Moodiness and irritability